-Mini roasted sweet potatoes, tossed in Dijon mustard and a bit of maple syrup, then roasted with shallots and bacon.
-A lovely side dish for Easter brunch or dinner or just to enjoy any time!
+Roasted sweet potatoes, tossed in Dijon mustard and a bit of maple syrup, then roasted with shallots and bacon.
+A lovely side dish for brunch, a side for dinner or just to enjoy any time!

 It’s also one of those dishes that is more than the sum of its parts.
 There’s just something about the caramelization of the sweet potatoes and onions that comes from roasting.
 Combine that with the kick of the mustard, the subtle thyme spice and the smokiness and crunch of the bacon and it’s a special dish.